nikwest/keeloq/README.md

 ## Overview

-Simple port of C++ Arduiono keeloq library to Mongoose
+Simple port of C++ Arduino keeloq library to Mongoose